-The term vasovagal syncope (VVS) describes fainting that occurs in response to a sudden drop in heart rate or blood pressure.
-The resulting lack of blood and oxygen to the brain is what causes a person to pass out.
+Vasovagal syncope (VVS) describes fainting that occurs in response to a sudden drop in heart rate or blood pressure.

 Doctors sometimes refer to VVS as neurocardiogenic syncope or reflex syncope.
 This condition typically occurs when the body overreacts to a stimulus that induces a state of fear or emotional distress.